TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

-Instead of just taking the first name letter, we take the first name and last name letters. `"Carlos Smith"` will have a hash code of `"CS"` this will surely spread our students in more directories, it will eliminate many duplicate hash codes from being generated.
+Instead of just taking the first name letter, we take the first name and last name letters. `"Carlos Smith"` will have a hash code of `"CS"`.
+This will spread our students among more directories and will eliminate many duplicate hash codes from being generated.

 ![Example of hashing a name using first name's first letter, and last name's first letter](./project_hash_map/imgs/00.png)

-But it still doesn't solve our problem, what if we have a very popular first name's first letter and surname's first letter?
-Then we are again with directories that are empty and other directories that are full, we need it easier for us to find the person we are looking for, so let's rework our hash code.
+But it still doesn't solve our problem.
+What if we have a common combination of first letters in students' names?
+Then we will still have an imbalance in the size of the directories.
+We need to make it easier to find the person we're looking for, so let's rework our hash code.

 ```javascript
 function stringToNumber(string) {